Wedge techniques

 Practice makes perfect

-In the sauna, aesthetics are just as much a part of waving as a practised technique.
+Aesthetics are just as much a part of waving in the sauna as a practised technique.
 The propeller technique is easy to practise.
-To do this, a sauna wobble cloth is brought into a circular motion under the sauna ceiling in the sweat room directly after the infusion.
-This causes the hot infusion steam that has risen to be layered in the lower areas as well, thus filling the entire room.
-With the propeller, the main thing is to be careful of the sauna guests.
-The smaller the sweat room, the more caution is required with the propeller.
+To do this, a sauna waving towel is moved in a circular motion under the sauna ceiling in the steam room directly after the infusion.
+In this way, the hot steam that rises is also layered in the lower areas and fills the entire room.
+With the propeller, caution must be exercised towards the sauna guests.
+The smaller the sweating room, the more caution is required with the propeller.

 Combinations